digitallinguistics/scription/README.md

 ## Interlinear Gloss Schema

 An optional *interlinear gloss schema* may be included after the header and one or more line breaks.
 This schema tells parsers what each line in your subsequent interlinear glossed utterances represents.
-If no schema is provided, parsers should default to the following for 3-line utterances:
+If no schema is provided, utterances with 3 lines should be assumed to follow this schema:

 ```
 \schema